 30 Cold, Hard Facts About Die Hard

 What do you get when you mix one part action movie with one part holiday flick and add in a dash of sweaty tank top?
-Die Hard, John McTiernan’s genre-bending Christmas action masterpiece for the ages, which sees a badass NYPD cop take on a skyscraper full of bad guys in the midst of an office holiday party.
-Here are 30 things you might not know about the movie.
+Die Hard, John McTiernan’s genre-bending (Christmas?) action masterpiece for the ages, which sees a badass NYPD cop take on a skyscraper full of bad guys in the midst of an office holiday party.
+Here are 30 things you might not know about the movie, which was released on July 15, 1988.

 Think some action-loving Hollywood scribe came up with the concept for Die Hard?
 Think again.
 The movie is based on Roderick Thorp’s 1979 crime novel Nothing Lasts Forever, which is a sequel to his 1966 novel, The Detective.
 In 2013, Thorp’s long out-of-print book was resurrected to coincide with the film’s 25th anniversary.